 At login, a user must supply a login password.
 You must decide two questions about how login passwords are to be used on your system:

-- Will null passwords be allowed? - Will password echoing be allowed?
+- Will passwords be required? - Will password echoing be allowed?

 These two issues are discussed in the next two sections.
 See Chapter 4, Planning the User Environment, for strategies on the assignment of login passwords.